MunawarRaza/zabbix/README.md

                 Macros:
                         Can be used in params
 ```
-### value preprocessing ###
+#### value preprocessing ####
-A transformation of received metric value before saving it to the database
+A transformation of received metric value before saving it to the database.
+This can be done in many cases, for example, if we received bytes in metric result we can convert those into bits before saving into database

 ### trigger ###

-logical expression that defines a problem threshold and is used to "evaluate" data received in items.
-For example, define a threshold for any incoming data.
-On the basis of this data, envent happend
+Items only collect data.
+To automatically evaluate incoming data we need to define triggers.
+A trigger contains an expression that defines a threshold of what is an acceptable level for the data.

-When received data are above the threshold, triggers go from 'Ok' into a 'Problem' state.
-When received data are below the threshold, triggers stay in/return to an 'Ok' state.
+If that level is surpassed by the incoming data, a trigger will "fire" or go into a 'Problem' state - letting us know that something has happened that may require attention.
+If the level is acceptable again, trigger returns to an 'Ok' state.

 - Ok
 - Problem
 - Unknown

 #### Trigger expression ####

 Logical expression are used in triggers to calculate and to evaluate the data recevied from the target machines.

 Flow: